Deployed Soldiers Clean up Camp

-Volunteers pick up trash during an organized cleanup, Operation Flying Debris, on Dec.
+Volunteers put their trash in a truck to be properly disposed of during an organized cleanup Dec.
 16, 2016 at Camp Arifjan, Kuwait.
-Hundreds of volunteers came together to participate in the cleanup and collected over fifty bags of trash and recyclable material.
+The cleanup, dubbed Operation Flying Debris, consisted of hundreds of volunteers collecting loose trash across the post and separating recyclables.
 (U.S. Army photo by Sgt.
 Angela Lorden)

 |Date Taken: